 Fromm's observation corroborates the horror that other global analysts variously portray as:

-In and of themselves, the modern crises are deeply troubling.
-What is even more troubling is the growing ineffectiveness of traditional solution approaches; hence, the twin questions:
+What is even more troubling is the growing ineffectiveness of traditional solution approaches.
+Hence, the twin questions:

-The book, CREATIVITY: Revealing the Truth about Human Nature, and its global civic creativity campaign offshoot, Time to Rethink Everything: So that Mankind May Thrive and Flourish into the Infinite Future, provide the logical and necessary starting point for the vitally important and urgently needed shift in thinking and actions:
+Creativity: Revealing the Truth about Human Nature and its global civic creativity campaign offshoot — Time to Rethink Everything — provide the logical and necessary starting point for the vitally important and urgently needed global culture transformation: